gagibran/wizards-of-oslam/README.md

 Harsh hand hold you up violently.
 The blindfold comes off.
 You see a pitch-dark, gigantic human.
 He has robotic left leg and left arm.
 He harshly removes the piece of silk that was onto your mouth.

 "You weren't trying to leave our humble abode, were you?
-Fucking corporate scum!
+Fucking corporate scum!"

 What is your next action?
 1. (Intimidate) "As soon as I get out, this place will be blown to hell.";